 League of Legends Items Guide - Get Better Equipment for Better Games

-Guide to every item in league of legends
+Guide to every item in the league of legends

 Welcome to MMOAuctions League of Legends guide to itemization.
 Most new players who start playing League know very little or nothing about this topic and since games are relatively quick there is no time to read about every single item during the match.
 This usually leads to negative scores and often lost games since champion which is built with incorrect items cannot be effective in any field.
 Damage dealers without items do little to no damage, supports do not provide enough utility and tanks are being easily overwhelmed by enemies.
 This means that if you want to succeed you will have to know not only what items you should be aiming for but also which of them can be crucial in certain situations.
 So let's see what items League of Legends has to offer.

-Starter Items - Kind of self explanatory title.
-Starter items are the ones that you should get in the beginning of the game.
+Starter Items - Kind of self-explanatory title.
+Starter items are the ones that you should get at the beginning of the game.
 The subtypes of this group are Jungling Items and Laning Items since laners who don't have smite can't buy items designed for junglers and junglers should not buy laning items during early stages of the game.

 Defense - group of items responsible for mitigating received damage and recovering lost health.
-There are four sub groups in this case : Armor, Health, Health Regen and Magic Resist.
-Both Armor and Magic Resist are responsible for lowering the amount of damage that champion receives from attack but they work differently.
-First one is takes care of physical damage and another one for magic attacks.
+There are four subgroups in this case: Armor, Health, Health Regen and Magic Resist.
+Both Armor and Magic Resist are responsible for lowering the amount of damage that the champion receives from attack but they work differently.
+The first one is taken care of by physical damage and another one for magic attacks.
 Health items increase champion health pool and regen items help players recover lost hp.

 Attack - Exactly opposite of defense.
-Items in this section are responsible for improving champion's damage from auto attacks.
+Items in this section are responsible for improving the champion's damage from auto-attacks.
 Subgroups here consist of Attack Speed, Critical Strike, Damage and Life Steal.
 Attack Speed improves the ratio of champion basic attacks by percentage values, Critical Strike increases the amount of extraordinarily strong attacks also by a certain percent.
-Damage is responsible for direct hit values and Life Steal for amount of health that you can recover by damaging enemy champions.
+Damage is responsible for direct hit values and Life Steal for the amount of health that you can recover by damaging enemy champions.

 Magic - It is a group responsible directly for skills and their resource which is mana.
-There are subgroups of Cooldown Reduction, Mana, Mana Regen and Ability Power.
-First one decreases a time at which skills can be used.
+There are subgroups of Cooldown Reduction, Mana, Mana Regen, and Ability Power.
+The first one decreases the time at which skills can be used.
 The more CDR you get the more often you can use your spells.
-Second one corresponds to the amount of mana that you have which is the resource that you spend to cast spells and use skills.
+The second one corresponds to the amount of mana that you have which is the resource that you spend to cast spells and use skills.
 Mana Regeneration can be also useful so your resources won't run dry too quickly.
-Last but not least there is Ability Power which is basically just damage from skills.
+Last but not least there is Ability Power which is basically just damaged from skills.
 More AP you get - harder your skills will hit.

-Movement - Simply just Boots and Movement Items which can increase travel speed of your champion.
+Movement - Simply just Boots and Movement Items which can increase the travel speed of your champion.